Godland (film): Production

 The film is a drama, written and directed by Hlynur Pálmason.
 Maria von Hausswolff was responsible for the cinematography, for which she won the 2023 Bodil Award for Best Cinematographer.

-In the opening of the film, a title card states "A box was found in Iceland with seven wet plate photographs taken by a Danish priest.
+In the opening of the film a title card states "A box was found in Iceland with seven wet plate photographs taken by a Danish priest.
 These images are the first photographs of the southeast coast.
 This film is inspired by these photographs."
-However, these images never existed.
+However these images never existed.
 Hlynur invented the story to help inspire the filmmaking process.
 As part of the filming, several wet plate photographs were taken, one of which was used for the film's poster.

 Release

 The film premiered in the Un Certain Regard program of the Cannes Film Festival on 24 May 2022, and had its North American premiere at the 2022 Toronto International Film Festival in September.
 It was distributed by Sena in Iceland; Scanbox Entertainment in Denmark; Folkets Bio in Sweden;.and Jour2Fête in France.
 Godland was released in Denmark on 1 December 2022.
 It was released in cinemas as well as on Curzon Home Cinema in the UK on 7 April 2023, and in Australian cinemas on 17 August 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 21 critics, indicating "universal acclaim".

-Peter Bradshaw of The Guardian gave it five out of five stars, calling it "an extraordinary film... breathtaking in its epic scale, magnificent in its comprehension of landscape, piercingly uncomfortable in its human intimacy and severity".
+Peter Bradshaw of The Guardian gave it five out of five stars, calling it "an extraordinary film... breathtaking in its epic scale, magnificent in its comprehension of landscape, piercingly uncomfortable in its human intimacy and severity."
 He wrote that it brings to mind such films as Werner Herzog's Aguirre, the Wrath of God and Roland Joffé's The Mission, among others.
-Paul Byrnes of The Sydney Morning Herald called it "bone-chilling, eye-dazzling, heart-wrenching... and one of the best films of the year".
+Paul Byrnes of The Sydney Morning Herald called it "bone-chilling, eye-dazzling, heart-wrenching... and one of the best films of the year."